connext/documentation/docs/developers/examples/nested_xcalls.md

 ## Introduction

-One awesome feature we've introduced is the ability to use callbacks to respond to results of calls from the destination domain on the origin domain.
-You can read the [detailed spec here](https://github.com/connext/nxtp/discussions/883).
-This example will build on top of the Authenticated example.
+One awesome feature we've introduced is the ability to _xcall within xcall_ to achieve further use cases like

 ---